colemanvii/emberwing/README.md

 # Emberwing

-## Description
+**Star Airborne.
+The long glide.**

-**Emberwing** is a small, browser-based flight game about dogfighting in open space.
+Emberwing is a small, browser-based flight game about dogfighting in open space.
-It’s inspired by classic Star Wars–style missions, built to be beautiful, fast, and accessible to anyone with an internet connection.
+Inspired by classic Star Wars–style missions, it’s built to be beautiful, fast, and accessible to anyone with an internet connection.

 No installs.
 No accounts.
 Just flight.